yajirobee/logs/memo/presto/2020-06-21-presto_code_reading.md

 - *Page*: collection of rows in columnar format

 Relationship is as follows:
-- (Distributed) query plan has one or more Stages and stages have dependency
+- (Distributed) query plan has one or more Stages and Stages have dependency
 - Stage has one or more Tasks
 - Coordinator creates the list of splits with the metadata from the connector
 - Using the list of splits, Coordinator schedules tasks on the workers
+- Task creates a Driver for each Split

 # Table Statistics
 https://prestosql.io/docs/current/optimizer/statistics.html